AndrewNeo82/python-essentials-project/README.md

 # Quiz Game

 I created a Quiz game using python.
-The quiz allows the user to test their general knowledge with two different difficulty levels.
+The quiz allows the user to test their general knowledge with two different difficulty levels and a sixty seconds time limit.

 # Technologies used
 * PYTHON